Precision Tube & Catheter, Inc.

 These tubes offer flexible customization in terms of performance, coating color, specifications, and inner/outer diameter options, meeting the diverse application needs of high-end medical devices.

-Currently, variable durometer tubing has been successfully applied in coronary stent delivery systems, heart valve delivery systems, peripheral vascular delivery systems, and neurovascular interventional catheters.
+Currently, variable durometer tubing by the professional catheter tubing suppliers has been successfully applied in coronary stent delivery systems, heart valve delivery systems, peripheral vascular delivery systems, and neurovascular interventional catheters.

 • medical-variable-durometer-tubing